 Jim will also lead a Scrub Jay bird walk at Oscar Scherer State Park on Tuesday, January 14 at 8:30 AM.
 Details on the Calendar.

-Hosts: Pattie Haynes, Bob Clark, and Tom Litteral.
+Hosts: Pattie Haynes and Bob Clark.
 Contact: Bob Clark, rlwclark@gmail.com

 All participants will be required to sign a liability waiver before beginning the bird walk.